valflrt/fractal_rndr/README.md

 # Fractal Renderer

-This is a very simple program used to render fractals to images using a parameter [RON](https://docs.rs/ron/latest/ron/) file.
+This is a program used to render fractals to images using a parameter [RON](https://docs.rs/ron/latest/ron/) file.

-It includes different fractal kinds among which the Mandelbrot set and a (potentially new) kind of fractal I came up with by using second- and third-degree recursive sequences instead of the classic first-degree recursive pattern used to draw the Mandelbrot set...

 ### Table of contents